 The White Stave is more a badge of office than a symbol of royal power.
 By itself the Stave is far less important than the Throne of Arlen, which is carved of a single great crosscut of the same kind of wood (a variant of olive*, now routinely simply called “whitestave” wood right across the Kingdoms).
 Yet the Stave is almost always spoken of in the same breath as the Throne—as without being in possession of one of them, and able to sit safely in the other, no one can be said to truly rule Arlen.
 This is because their paired virtue derives solely from being in the keeping of a rightful ruler who has returned alive from the Nightwalk through Lionhall, bringing away with them the Lion’s countenance and His power.

 In casual daily usage the ruler may or may not bring the Stave to formal functions such as court-justice, as they choose.
 The best-known exception to this rule is the Lion’s Days festival, during which the Stave must traditionally be borne to all a King’s, Queen’s or other-gendered Ruler’s** engagements.
 The Festival being what it is as regards eating and drinking (especially the drinking…), the Stave will routinely be mislaid at least once, with the Ruler being required to ransom it back from the subject who finds it.
-Sometimes this happens repeatedly, for a whole range of reasons which in short order become the matter of (popular) song in barbershops and winetaverns all across Prydon.
+Sometimes this happens repeatedly, or on purpose, for a whole range of reasons that usually in short order become the matter of (popular) song in barbershops and winetaverns all across Prydon.

-…But beyond that, there is little or no protocol laid out for where the White Stave should spend its time.
+Beyond that, there is little or no protocol laid out for where the White Stave should spend its time.
 Some rulers rarely take it out of their quarters in Kynall Castle, leaving the thing on a bookshelf or buried somewhere under paperwork on a table for so long that they can’t remember where they put it, and the next ruler along has to go hunting through their predecessor’s personal effects to turn it up.
-Others, having been missing the Stave for a while—sometimes a long while—always know exactly where it is even if they rarely produce it in public.